An updated view on the ATOMKI nuclear anomalies: Acknowledgments

 \section{Acknowledgments}

 The Authors thank Marco Nardecchia and Mauro Raggi for triggering and encouraging this work.
-Our gratitude to Luca Di Luzio and Federico Ripani for useful comments and discussions.
+Our gratitude to Luca Di Luzio, Gabriel Massoni Salla and Federico Ripani for useful comments and discussions.
+We are also grateful to Matheus Hostert and Maxim Pospelov who helped us to spot a mistake in the propagation of the errors for the best fit of the vector state which was present in the published version of our paper.
 The work of CT was supported in part by MIUR under contract PRIN 2017L5W2PT.